samsquire/ideas4/README.md

 # 95. Visual data structure manager

+This problem relies on the graph isomorphism problem.

 I should be capable of creating a data structure with lists and references between objects.

 And then define before operation and after operation snapshots.